chrisnajman/swearword-converter/README.md

 ### Features

+- **Reveal Swearwords** – Hides the list of offensive words by default to create a more considerate user experience.
+Users can click the **Reveal swearwords** button to view the list only when needed, reducing unnecessary exposure to explicit language.
 - **Swearword Replacement** – Converts a predefined list of swearwords into humorous or milder alternatives.
 - **Real-Time Input Handling** – Enables the conversion button only when text is entered.
 - **Copy to Clipboard** – Easily copy the converted text for use elsewhere.